Register / Login

 Located in the Province of Granada.
 It was constructed in the mid 14th century, built for the last Muslim Emirs in Spain and its court of the Nasrid.
 Be sure to witness the stunning architecture.

-Marvel at UNESCO World Heritage-listed attractions of Royal Alcázar Palace and Seville Cathedral.
-Visit the Royal Maestranza Bullring and Museum, Plaza de Espana, Santa Cruz Quarter, and enjoy a river cruise.
+Marvel at UNESCO World Heritage-listed attractions of the Royal Alcázar Palace and Seville Cathedral.
+Visit the Royal Maestranza Bullring and Museum, Torre del Oro, Santa Cruz Quarter, and enjoy a cruise along the Guadalquivir River.

 This old town is best seen on foot.
 You’ll enjoy a pleasant half day stroll through the medieval city streets stopping at all the major monuments.
 The Mezquita Alcázar and the Synagogue are just some of the attractions you will encounter along the way.